Quickstart: Run an application in Azure Container Instances

 When the validation completes, you're shown a summary of the container's settings.
 Select OK to submit your container deployment request.

-When deployment starts, a tile appears on your portal dashboard indicating the deployment is in progress.
-Once deployed, the tile displays your new container instance.
+When deployment starts, a notification appears indicating the deployment is in progress.
+Another notification is displayed when the container group has been deployed.

-Select the mycontainer container instance to display its properties.
+Open the overview for the container group by navigating to Resource Groups > myResourceGroup > mycontainer.
 Take note of the FQDN (the fully qualified domain name) of the container instance, as well its Status.

 Once its Status is Running, navigate to the container's FQDN in your browser.